nschonni/cordova-docs/articles/getting-started/get-started-first-mobile-app.md

     ![Emulators](media/get-started-first-mobile-app/emulators.png)

-    Run your app in any of these emulators if you want, but don't use any of the iOS emulators yet because you need a Mac to use them, and setting up the connection between Visual Studio and the Mac is a little advanced for this guide.
+    Run your app in any of these emulators if you want, but don't use any of the iOS emulators yet because you'll need a Macintosh system to use them, and setting up the connection between Visual Studio and the Mac is beyond the scope of this guide.

     If you want to run your app on iOS, you can use the Ripple simulators.
 After you complete this guide, see [This article](ios-guide.md) for guidance on how to run your app in an iOS emulator or device.

 ## <a id="settings"></a>Find app settings

-To give your app a name, increment the version number, and control other aspects of your app's behavior, modify the global configuration file, **config.xml**.
+To give your app a name, increment the version number, and control other aspects of your app's behavior, modify the global configuration file, `config.xml`.

 You can modify it by using a designer, so you don't need to edit the XML directly unless you want to.

-To open the designer, double click the **config.xml** file in your project.
+To open the designer, double click the `config.xml` file in your project.

 ![Configuration Designer](media/get-started-first-mobile-app/settings.png)